anaxamaxan/PasteVault/readme.md

 ### Use at your own risk!

 This is something I hacked together in a few hours.
-It's suffecient for sending stuff you'd rather not have stored forever in an email client or help desk app.
+It's sufficient for sending stuff you'd rather not have stored forever in an email client or help desk app.
 Use at your own risk.